outr/profig/README.md

 Profig.merge(MyConfig(path = "/another/path"))
 ```

-If you would prefer to merge in an object without overwriting existing values you can use `defaults` instead of `merge`:
+If you prefer to merge in an object without overwriting existing values you can use `defaults` instead of `merge`:

 ```scala
 Profig.merge(MyConfig(path = "/another/path"), MergeType.Add)